WHAS Crusade for Children History

 Kentucky Center for the Arts, Louisville

-Weather continues to effect the Crusade.
+Weather continues to affect the Crusade.
 The Flood of 1997 washed out many fire departments in the southern parts of Kentucky.
 Other fire fighters moved in to help recover from the loss of southern departments.
 The Archdiocese of Louisville is awarded for being the first group to raise a total of $3 million for the Crusade.

 159 agencies total

 WHAS Television is purchased by the Belo Corporation based in Dallas, Texas.
 Belo immediately contributes to the Crusade and places a corporate officer on the Crusade Board of Directors.
-WHAS Radio leaves the building located at 6th & Chestnut but promises continued support to the Crusade from their new location in the Newburg area.
+WHAS Radio leaves the building located at 6th & Chestnut but promises continued support to the Crusade from their new

 1998